 Use and disclosure of personal information

-We will not add you to a mailing list, or give your personal information to third parties without your consent, unless required by law.
+We will not add you to a mailing list, or give your personal information to third parties without your consent, unless authorised or required by law.

 Our privacy principles apply to emails as well.